FinTrak-Solutions/.github/profile/README.md

 </tbody></table>

 # Lessons Learned and Conclusion
 It was both a great learning experience as well as a fun journey for us to develop this Rust based financial tracker.
-We built our knowledge in the Rust full stack world: from the Rocket backend server to the Ratatui frontend client, from Diesel interface of database to how to keep track of our documentation while working in paralle.
+We built our knowledge in the Rust full stack world: from the Rocket backend server to the Ratatui frontend client, from Diesel interface of database to how to keep track of our documentation while working in parallel.
 We hope you enjoy fiddling with our financial tracker, and it would help you manage your financial situation in a clear and friendly way.

 Before we close this report and bid you farewell, we would like to add a few lessons learned in our project, and hopefully they would be beneficial to any future readers: